-If the loons are too vocal in the early morning hours, we suggest closing your windows.
+If the loons in our bay are too vocal in the early morning hours, we suggest closing your windows.

 For a complete and expanded description of the many packages that we offer, please click on the individual headings found at the top of every page.
+Effective immediately, all reservations require a 50% non-refundable deposit by Visa or MasteCard.
 Comments and suggestions for improvements and additions to this website are always welcome.
 Our email address can be found at the bottom of every page.

 This website has been formatted to a width of 700 pixels which fits comfortably on most computer monitors.
 If you are viewing this website and the pictures & text (especially on pages such as orchids, mushrooms, kids' first fish, etc.) appear to not be vertically lined up correctly, may I suggest that you re-format your monitor width settings to 700+ pixels for maximum viewing enjoyment.

 I try to update the website at least once a week ... sometimes daily.
 The pages on summer fishing reports and the winter snowmobile trail conditions are our two most visited pages and together, they have the latest in up-to-date changes.
 The photos and text on all the pages are either changed or added to on a regular basis to keep you, our customers, informed of the latest news and tips to make certain that your vacation with us is a very memorable experience.
 Please bookmark this site for easy access in the future.